 - Think about whether or not you will provide food to the children attending.
-Under the Food Act 2014, centres providing food service to pre-school children may be subject to the Ministry for Primary Industries’ National Programme 2.
+Under the Food Act 2014, centres providing food service to pre-school children may be subject to the Ministry for Primary Industries’ National Programme 2(external link).
 This may impact on the layout of the kitchen and laundry facilities at your centre.

 - Ensure that building plans comply with the Building (Forms) Regulations 2004, as well as relevant sections of the Education (Early Childhood Services) Regulations 2008.
 Looking at the licensing criteria for your service type will be helpful as it provides more detail about the standards required to meet the regulations.